antlr/antlr4/doc/python-target.md

 pip install -r requirements.txt antlr4 -v 4.13.0 -Dlanguage=Python3 Expr.g4
 ```
-_It is important that the versions of Antlr used to generate the parser and lexer,
+_It is vital that the versions for the
+Antlr tool used to generate the parser
 and the Antlr Python3 runtime match.
 E.g., 4.13.0.
-Using build files will help eliminate
+Using build files will help
-common errors that happen._
+eliminate common errors that happen._

-_For a full list of antlr4 tool options, please visit the [ANTLR Tool Command Line Options](https://github.com/antlr/antlr4/blob/master/doc/tool-options.md) documentation._
+_For a list of antlr4 tool options, please visit the [ANTLR Tool Command Line Options](https://github.com/antlr/antlr4/blob/master/doc/tool-options.md) documentation._
 * Input, e.g., input.txt:
 ```
 -(1 + 2)/3;